saikat-says-cool/judgi/API_SUMMARY.md

 *   **`RichTextEditor`**: The main writing area uses `@tiptap/react` to provide a rich text editing experience.
 It stores content as HTML.
     *   Features include bold, italic, underline, strikethrough, code, headings, lists, blockquotes, text alignment, undo/redo, and user-selectable font families.
+    *   **Performance Optimization**: Debounced content updates are implemented to reduce the frequency of state updates and auto-saves while typing, improving performance for large documents.
 *   **Markdown/HTML Conversion**:
     *   `src/lib/markdownConverter.ts` provides utility functions (`markdownToHtml`, `htmlToMarkdownConverter`) to seamlessly convert between Markdown (for AI communication) and HTML (for the `RichTextEditor`).
     *   When AI needs to read the document, the HTML content is converted to Markdown.